Mark Meyer Woodworking

 The glue I use most is Titebond II, a water-resistant, aliphatic resin which seeps into the pores of the wood and creates a virtually unbreakable bond.
 Occasionally, if the situation demands, I use an animal hide glue, or a waterproof marine epoxy.

 The finish I choose for a particular piece is based on a variety of factors.
 The use of the piece, type of wood, visual effect, durability, and maintenance are all considered.
 For kitchen and bathroom cabinets, I usually recommend a satin polyurethane.
-Although it's more time and labor intensive than the industry standard lacquer, it's far more durable and resistant to water spotting.
+Although it's more time and labor intensive than

 For furniture pieces which are not expected to come into contact with moisture, I frequently use a penetrating oil finish, wet-sanded on, followed by paste wax and buffed to a rich sheen.